A Coherence-Based Measure of AGI: A Coherence-Based Measure of General Intelligence

-\paragraph{Generalized Mean.} To relax the fully compensatory assumption of the arithmetic mean, we extend the arithmetic mean to the standard \emph{power-mean} (or generalized-mean) family parameterized by an exponent $p$~\citep{bullen2013handbook}.
-Each value of $p \in \mathbb{R}$ corresponds to a distinct \emph{coherence regime} for general intelligence, controlling the degree to which strengths can offset weaknesses:
+To relax this compensatory assumption, we generalize Eq.~\eqref{eq:arithmetic} to generalized-mean (power-mean) family \citep{bullen2013handbook}, parameterized by a compensability exponent $p \in \mathbb{R}$, where each value of $p$ corresponds to a distinct \emph{coherence regime} for general intelligence, controlling the degree to which strengths can offset weaknesses:

-Here, $\varepsilon > 0$ is a small \emph{floor constant} introduced to prevent numerical collapse when any $s_i = 0$.
-It can be interpreted as a minimal competence threshold or a noise floor in domain measurement.
-In practice, $\varepsilon$ defines the lowest detectable ability and ensures stable aggregation in the non-compensatory regime.
-In all experiments, $\varepsilon$ was fixed at $10^{-6}$, a value sufficiently small to avoid affecting normalized proficiencies while guaranteeing numerical stability.
+where $\varepsilon>0$ is a small stability constant (set to $10^{-6}$ in all experiments) that prevents numerical collapse when any $s_i = 0$ and can be viewed as a minimal detectable competence or a noise floor in domain measurement.